-We show how a certain activity and a certain process pattern realizing this activity can be described in detail following the description template from the previous section.
-We chose the activity Business Process Modeling and a process pattern called Business Process Modeling Task Analysis with Activity Diagrams.
+In our example we chose the activity Business Process Modeling and a process pattern called Business Process Modeling Task Analysis with Activity Diagrams.
 This process pattern provides project team members with a strategy for developing a Business Process Model from an Initial Customer Specification.

-Table 3 gives the description of the Business Process Modeling Activity:
+Table 1 gives the description of the Business Process Modeling Activity: